Smoked Venison Roast

 Mix your salt and sugar together and get yourself a big tub or somesuch so you don’t lose any of it.
 Now you massage the salt/sugar into the venison, taking care to get it around the femur if you’re doing a whole leg, which is a cool thing to do if you have a teeny deer; the one in the pictures is an Arizona Coues deer buck.

 Now put your venison and any remaining cure into a big bag and set it in the fridge.
 How long?
 Two days per pound of venison.
-Then rinse the meat off, pat it dry and, if you want, let it sit uncovered in the fridge an extra day.
+If you are going to err, err on the side of more time.
+When you’re ready, rinse the meat off, pat it dry and, if you want, let it sit uncovered in the fridge an extra day.
 You can skip this if you want, but it helps make the meat smokier.

-Then you smoke the meat slow and low until the thickest part hits the temperature you want.
+Then you smoke the roast slow and low until the thickest part hits the temperature you want.
 I prefer 130 to 135°F. How do you know?
 You need an internal probe thermometer.
-I happen to have one that comes with the Traeger Timberline smoker I have grown quite fond of.
+I happen to have one that comes with the Traeger I use.

 Wood choice is your own.
 I prefer fruit woods, but will use oak or hickory, too, depending on my mood.
 (The Traeger has all sorts of wood pellets you can use.)